4chan: /b/

+/lit/

+/lit/ was established in 2010 and is a board for discussing books and literature.
+The board generally focuses on classic works of the Western canon as well as modern literary fiction and postmodern literature.

+/lgbt/

+/lgbt/ was established in 2013 as 4chan's first non-pornographic board for the LGBTQ community.
+The board is frequently referred to by its users as /tttt/, a reference to the majority of its users being transgender.
+Its culture is influenced by those of both the broader site and the online transgender community, and is characterised by self-deprecating humour and the use of unique vernacular.

 /mlp/

 The My Little Pony board, /mlp/, titled as Pony, is dedicated to discussion of the animated television series My Little Pony: Friendship Is Magic and its associated fandom.
 Created on February 16, 2012, the board was established by Poole in response to the growing popularity of pony-related content flooding other boards, particularly /co/ and /b/.
 Along with the board's creation, Poole implemented "Global Rule 15" (GR15), which banned pony content outside of a few select boards, directing all such discussions to /mlp/.
 The board became home to the "brony" fandom on 4chan, though many users on /mlp/ reject this label, preferring self-deprecating terms like horsefuckers or ponyfags.
 Notable events include a 2013 Q&A with Friendship Is Magic creator Lauren Faust and the board's temporary merger with /pol/ on April 1, 2017, creating "/mlpol/".
 Despite the original series ending in 2019, /mlp/ continues to maintain an active community.
 The board has been the subject of academic research regarding masculinity and online identity, particularly in a 2017 ethnographic study published in the journal Sexualities that examined how users construct collective identity around their interest in the show and its characters.